 - User experience is the same across all devices (great for pupils)

 - Quick start up – typically six seconds (from opening the lid to the login screen)

 - Excellent battery life – one charge should see it last the entire school day (continuous usage)

 - One-off management licence cost – no ongoing subscription, £19 covers you for the life of the device

 - Automatic security updates ensure devices are always protected

 - Easy to add more devices, simply unbox and enrol – the device can be in pupils’ hands in minutes.

 - Access to the Google Play Store to install Android Apps

 - Lots of software providers have moved from traditional on-premise CD based installations to web versions of their popular software which is accessible directly through the browser which is perfect for a Chromebook as all you need is a shortcut – which cuts down on installation and configuration time typically undertaken by your shared engineer

-- If a school has a DCC Smoothwall device, offsite filtering can be configured allowing devices to receive school level filtering at home.
+- If a school has one of our Smoothwall devices, offsite filtering can be configured allowing devices to receive school level filtering at home.